malloryerik/ibex/README.md

 ## Installation
- Ibex will be on Hex.pm once we've finished the above goals.
+ Ibex will be on Hex.pm once we've finished "first step" goals above.

 <!-- ```elixir -->
 <!-- def deps do -->